mareksubocz/mareksubocz/README.md

 🇬🇧<br />
 Neural Networks, Volleyball <br />
-Anyway, I train it all.
+All the same, I train it all.

 🇵🇱<br />